 Wellspring Gardens provides a family care environment for Christian Scientists.
 Our family opens our community of homes to Christian Scientists seeking long-term or short-term lodging and various levels of care, from occasional help with activities to 24-hour skilled Christian Science nursing-based care.

 Our community also provides a beautiful setting for rest-and-study retreats.
 We provide the services, assistance, and activities that allow our residents to focus on healing, growth, and increased spiritual understanding.

-Every so often we post new stories about the wonderful experiences we have at Wellspring Gardens and the progress that unfolds.
+Our website is a place for us to share stories about the wonderful experiences we have at Wellspring Gardens and the progress that unfolds.
 You can read the latest of these stories below.
 We are so grateful for all the good we have to share and that you are here to enjoy it with us.
 You can also keep up with the latest happenings by following our Facebook page, www.facebook.com/WellspringGardensTexas.

 Friends enjoying peace and fellowship at Wellspring Gardens

 Love in everything we do

 The heavens declare the glory Of Him who made all things; Each day repeats the story, Each night its tribute brings.
 To earth’s remotest border His mighty power is known; In beauty, grandeur, order, His handiwork is shown.

 Christian Science is lovingly folded into everything we do at Wellspring Gardens.
 For example, during a recent cooking and math class, we baked and counted while working with the idea of “beauty, grandeur, order” expressed in Hymn 329.

 Everyone is blessed by the loving and ongoing discipline of holding onto the Truth and good thoughts from God.
 A couple weeks ago everyone at Wellspring Gardens was working with the idea included in the Bible Lesson that week: “Love never loses sight of loveliness.
 Its halo rests upon its object” (Science and Health, p.
 248).